 5. Try to remember that the process isn't always fair

 It's all too easy to feel like you're the only one doing the work when it comes to marriage counseling, but telling this to your spouse or complaining to your therapist won't do any good.
 Even though often times there is one partner doing more "work," it's important to remember that the process simply isn't always fair.
 Unfortunately, sometimes it takes one partner fighting really hard for the marriage to help reel in the partner that is trailing further behind.

-Rather than silently plan an exit strategy if you decide that your marriage is not getting better, it's best to raise the concern early and discuss it directly with your partner or in therapy.
+Rather than silently planning an exit strategy in case you decide that your marriage is not getting better, it's best to raise concerns early and discuss it directly with your partner or in therapy.

 Try your best to only confide in friends and family who are supportive of you during this difficult time.
 You'll also want to avoid complaining about your spouse to just anyone because you won't always get the good, objective advice you need.

 Schedule your marriage counseling and do your best to prioritize it before anything else.
 Be flexible with your time and budget your money if you need to.
-At the end of the day, your treatment will be cheaper than a divorce.
+At the end of the day, therapy is cheaper than a divorce.